sgaudart/centreon_consolidate_alerts/README.md

 LIMIT 10
 ```

-List alerts with downtime(s) but acknowledged  :
+List of alerts with downtime(s) occured but which have been acknowledged  :
 ```erb
 SELECT * FROM `Alert` WHERE downtime_occurence > 0 and acknowledgement_id is NOT NULL
 ```